pkhuong/pkhuong.github.io/source/_posts/2022-01-23-low-write-and-space-amplification-for-everyone.markdown

 ---

 Or minmaxing the LSM I/O model.

+Summary: anything can have LSM-like space and write amplification, as long as they're afforded the same cache:data ratio (\\(10\%\\)) and can take a CPU-usage hit on reads.

 [Log-structured merge trees (LSM trees)](https://www.cs.umb.edu/~poneil/lsmtree.pdf) are reputed to offer [lower write and space amplification than B-trees](http://smalldatum.blogspot.com/2015/11/read-write-space-amplification-b-tree.html),